saunders77/office-js-docs/docs/excel/custom-functions-overview.md

 }
 ```

 Designate functions as asynchronous by setting the option `"sync": false` in the metadata file.
-During the developer preview, asynchronous functions run in a separate browser process, whereas synchronous functions run in the Excel process, allowing them to run much faster and to run concurrently.
+During the developer preview, asynchronous functions run in a separate browser process, whereas synchronous functions run in the Excel process, allowing them to run much faster and to run concurrently with each other.

 ## Streamed functions